kappnav/design/actions-config-maps.md

 1. A json-path is a json path reference to any of the standard fields of a Kubernetes resource - e.g. metadata.name.
 You can use reference child elements using ".child" or "['child'] notation.
 1. A configmap-name is the name of a config map.
 1. A configmap-spec is a reference to a named field within a config map's data section.
-1. A ${global} reference references a configmap within the prism global namespace.
+1. A ${global} reference references a configmap within the kappnav global namespace.
 1. A secret-name is the name of a secret.
 1. A secret-spec is a reference to a named field within a secret's data section.
-1. A ${secret} reference references a secret within the prism global namespace.
+1. A ${secret} reference references a secret within the kappnav global namespace.
 1. A ${builtin} reference references a builtin value.
 1. A builtin-spec reference references a builtin value.
 1. A ${var.\<variable-name\>} references a named variable.
 For release 0.1.5 and higher returns either resolved variable value or optional default string constant if value can otherwise not be resolved.